Romans

 Romans 1:13

-I do not want you to be unaware, brothers, that I planned many times to come to you (but have been prevented from doing so until now) in order that I might have a harvest among you, just as I have had among the other Gentiles.
+Brothers, I want you to know that although I have been prevented from visiting you until now, I have often planned to do so, in order that I might have some fruit among you, just as I have among the other Gentiles.

 Romans 1:14 & 15

-I am obligated both to Greeks and non-Greeks, both to the wise and the foolish.
-That is why I am so eager to preach the gospel also to you who are at Rome.
+I owe a debt to both civilized Greeks and uncivilized people, to both the educated and the ignorant; therefore I am eager to proclaim the Good News also to you who live in Rome.

 Paul did not limit his ministry to a little group of people instead he felt obligated to preach the gospel to everyone that he could.
 We have that same obligation because we have the same Savior.